-- Electrical Installation & Safety Knowledge These will be covered in your course and apprenticeship
+- Electrical installation and safety knowledge These will be covered in your course and apprenticeship

-- Manual Dexterity & Good Vision Electrical work is precision work so you need to have good hand-eye coordination and the ability to work with small tools and objects.
+- Manual dexterity and good vision Electrical work is precision work so you need to have good hand-eye coordination and the ability to work with small tools and objects.
 You will also need to have good colour vision as the colour of electrical wires is extremely important in this trade.

 - Teamwork To succeed as an electrician, you will have to get along with other people because you will be working with carpenters, plumbers and other tradespeople to complete projects.